cbschuld/lambda-app/README.md

 # Lambda App - Opinionated Lambda App Initialization, Management and Response System

-A simplistic and fairly opinionated way to initialize a lambda-based application on AWS, log consistently to CloudWatch and respond to requests from users.
+A simplistic and opinionated way to initialize a lambda-based application on AWS, log consistently to CloudWatch and respond to requests from users.
 The Lambda App system is designed to help minimize app-start and app-response code in serverless applications both through frameworks like serverless.com or the AWS CDK.

 ## Example Usage